riston/defend-ukraine/readme.md

 ## Images

-Most of the sprites are created with great tool Inkscape, so there is also SVG file for each sprite.
+Most of the sprites are created with great open source tool Inkscape, so there is also SVG file for each sprite.

 [Explosion](http://opengameart.org/content/explosion) sprite.